 The project teaches fourth grade students how to play a string instrument.

-The Texas Tech University String Project will hold "TUNE-IN!" an informational open house session, for fourth grade students who wish to learn to play a string instrument from 4:30-7 p.m.
+The Texas Tech University String Project will hold “TUNE-IN!” an informational open-house session for fourth-grade students who wish to learn to play a string instrument, from 4:30-7 p.m.
 Sept.
-19 in room 010 of the Band Hall at the Texas Tech School of Music.
+11 in room 011 of the Band Hall at the Texas Tech School of Music.

-The String Project is designed to provide opportunities for students to receive instruction on stringed instruments at a reduced price.
+The String Project provides opportunities for students to receive instruction on stringed instruments at a reduced price.
 All instructors are music and music education majors at the undergraduate and graduate levels.
 Instruction is offered on five string instruments: violin, viola, cello, double bass and harp.

 At the open house, students and their parents will have the opportunity to try out instruments, hear instrument demonstrations and register for the program.
 Free pizza will be available to all attendees.